-Upon his end of active service Bill earned his Bachelor’s of Science Degree in Criminal Justice and has over 25 years of service serving the community as a police officer.
-He is currently a Lieutenant and is employed by a police agency is southern California.
+Upon his end of active service, Bill earned his Bachelor’s of Science Degree in Criminal Justice and has over 26 years of service serving the community as a police officer.
+He is currently a Lieutenant and is employed by a police agency in southern California.

 Kim has worked for several Hydraulic fracturing companies as a sand hauler, sand coordinator, field coordinator, frac sand procurement, management and logistics.
 He is currently employed as a Fleet Safety Compliance Manager for a major over the road trucking company.

-Upon his end of active service in 2009, Dane moved back to his hometown, Houston, Texas where he completed the Houston Police Academy.
-After graduating the Academy, he was hired by the Houston Police Department as Patrol Officer and has served in many positions within the HPD over the years.
+Upon his end of active service in 2009, Dane moved back to his hometown in Houston, Texas.
+He was subsequently hired by the Houston Police Department where he has served in many positions over the years.

 Dane is not married and has no children.

-Venissa is the current Treasurer for the Wolfpack Association.
-She is the spouse of one of the Founding Members, Roger Combs who served with 3rd LAI and 3rd LAR from 1990-1994.
+Venissa is the current Treasurer of the Wolfpack Association.
+She is the spouse of one of the Founding Members, Roger Combs who served with 3rd Light Armored Infantry Battalion and 3rd Light Armored Reconnaissance Battalion from 1990-1994.
 Venissa has been with the Association since its inception in 2009.

 Venissa has a Bachelor of Science degree in Interdisciplinary Studies and an Associate of Science degree in Child Development.
 She was an Early Childhood Educator in a private school for 14 years and is entering her 11th year of teaching in Eagle Mountain – Saginaw ISD in northwest Tarrant Couny, Texas.

-Venessa and Roger met in October of 1992 after as "Road Trip" she enjoyed with Chris and Christy Sanford to the beautiful Oasis of 29 Palms, California.
+Venissa and Roger met at Billy Bob's Texas in October of 1992 after a road trip Roger enjoyed with Chris and Christy Sanford from the beautiful Oasis of 29 Palms, California.
 She and Roger married in 1994 and have been married for 25 years - they have two amazing children.
 They currently reside in Fort Worth, Texas.

-As a member of the original 3rd LAI Detachment, Sgt.
+As a member of the original 3rd Light Armored Infantry Detachment, Sgt.
 Hashem was voted the Association's first President in honor of the first batch of Warriors who served during the unit's birth.
-He along with the Association's first Board members established the foundation of the Association and launched it into an official non-profit entity.
+He, along with the Association's first Board members, established the foundation of the Association and launched it into an official non-profit entity.
 He has assisted with fundraising and various aspects of planning efforts for every bi-annual reunion since 2012.
-He continues to advice the current Boards with critical decisions, planning and fundraiser endeavors.
+He continues to advise the current Board with critical decisions, planning and fundraiser endeavors.